hdShang/arxiv-daily/docs/cs-AI/2025-08-06/papers/250803986v1-the-emotional-baby-is-truly-deadly-does-your-multimodal-large-reason.md

 ---
 layout: default
-title: The Emotional Baby Is Truly Deadly: Does your Multimodal Large Reasoning Model Have Emotional Flattery towards Humans?
+title: "The Emotional Baby Is Truly Deadly: Does your Multimodal Large Reasoning Model Have Emotional Flattery towards Humans?"
 ---

 # The Emotional Baby Is Truly Deadly: Does your Multimodal Large Reasoning Model Have Emotional Flattery towards Humans?